 There are definitely many (seemingly) big losses that can come with boundaries.
 If he accepts them, we might find ourselves having "to do" things our husband previously did or do things alone, for example going alone to places that now feel they'd be triggering to be at with him, e.g., our daughter's ballet performance.
 We might find ourselves "not doing" things we'd like to because of a boundary, e.g., watching movies, going to the beach as a family.
 Moreover, boundaries take time and energy.
 Nobody sets up boundaries in a relationship just for fun.

-In Beyond Boundaries, John Cloud and Henry Townsend challenge readers (about challenging others) saying:
+In Beyond Boundaries, John Cloud and Henry Townsend write that with regards to challenging others:

 “There is some value in pain avoidance and predictability, but it is far from how you are designed to live.
 More than anything in the world, you are meant to connect and relate in deep, meaningful, and positive relationships — with both God and people.
 This is the means and the end of a good and happy life.”